NB Global Monthly Income Fund Limited (LON:NBMI) Declares GBX 0.39 Dividend

 NB Global Monthly Income Fund Limited (LON:NBMI) announced a dividend on Thursday, July 22nd, Upcoming.Co.Uk reports.
 Stockholders of record on Thursday, July 29th will be paid a dividend of GBX 0.39 ($0.01) per share on Friday, August 13th.
 This represents a dividend yield of 0.44%.
-The ex-dividend date of this dividend is Thursday, July 29th.
-The official announcement can be viewed at this link.
+The ex-dividend date is Thursday, July 29th.
+The official announcement can be accessed at this link.

 Receive News & Ratings for NB Global Monthly Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for NB Global Monthly Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.